 - A. Use a linear version of the Stackelberg model to determine whether the leader or follower has a larger market share and profit. - B. Critique the Bertrand model.
 Are two firms always sufficient to generate marginal cost pricing?
 Why or why not? - C. Use a Cournot-type model to represent a two person rent-seeking game.
 Assume that two parties compete for complete control of a market by making campaign contributions to elected officials who control the monopoly license.
 Suppose that the probability of gaining the monopoly privilege, $P_1 = p(R_1, R_2)$, increase with ones own contribution, R_1 , but falls with that of other firm's, R_2 . - i.
-Characterize the equilibrium level of rent seeking engaged in by two firms who could realize a profit of Π dollars if they win the monopoly privilege. - D. Discuss why behavior in such games tends to be suboptimal from the point of view of the participants and society at large.
-Are their cases where rent-seeking efforts do not generate a dead weight loss? - E. Homework Problems - i.
-Use a Cournot-type model to represent a two-firm market. - ii.
-Use a Cournot-type model to represent political competition within an existing government. - Assume that two parties compete for complete control of a market by making campaign contributions to elected officials who control the monopoly license. - Suppose that the probability of gaining the monopoly privilege, $P_1 = p(R_1, R_2)$, increase with ones own contribution, R_1 , but falls with that of other firm's, R_2 . - Characterize the equilibrium level of rent seeking engaged in by two firms who could realize a profit of Π dollars if they win the monopoly privilege. - iii.
-Discuss why behavior in such games tends to be suboptimal from the point of view of the participants and society at large.
+Characterize the equilibrium level of rent seeking engaged in by two firms who could realize a profit of Π dollars if they win the monopoly privilege. - ii.
+How much of the prize is "consumed" (dissipated) by the competitors. - D. Discuss why behavior in such games tends to be suboptimal from the point of view of the participants and society at large.
 Are their cases where rent-seeking efforts do not generate a dead weight loss?